syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    {:.prettyprint }

 3. Register the WCF services in web.config file at root folder by adding the following codes.
-4. You can expose services through the properties such as binding, contract and address etc. using an endpoint.In your appliacation the service name is MvcApplication1.wcf.PivotGridService where PivotGridService is the service class name and MvcApplication1.wcf is the namespace name where service class appears.The following are the properties are that meet the appropriate endpoint.
+4. You can expose services through the properties such as binding, contract and address etc., using an endpoint.In your appliacation the service name is MvcApplication1.wcf.PivotGridService where PivotGridService is the service class name and MvcApplication1.wcf is the namespace name where service class appears.The following are the properties are that meet the appropriate endpoint.
 	1. contract: This property indicates the contract of the endpoint is exposing.
-Here you are referring IPivotGridService contract and hence it is MvcApplication1.wcf.IPivotGridService.
+Here you are referring IPivotGridService contract and it is MvcApplication1.wcf.IPivotGridService.
 	2. binding: In your application, you use webHttpBinding to post and receive the requests and responses between the client-end and the service-end.
 	3. behaviorConfiguration: This property contains the name of the behavior to be used in the endpoint. endpointBehaviors are illustrated as follows